lmjcbs/lmjcbs.github.io/_posts/2019-12-19-has_many_and_belongs_to_relationships.markdown

 end
 ```

-**Note:** Ensure the model name which has the belongs_to association is pluralized when referring to the model from the has_many association , in this case **:jewels**.
+**Note:** Ensure the model name which has the belongs_to association is pluralized when referring to the model from the has_many association, in this case **:jewels**.

 The next step is to ensure ActiveRecord can make the link between the two models once their instances have been persisted to the database.
 As the direction of the has_many belongs_to relationship is one way, we only need add a key to our jewels model, which should be named after the model with which it shares the realtionship.